skypager/skypager/src/helpers/document/README.md

 These are pretty low level capabilities, on top of which higher level abstractions can be built.

-The [Docserver Example App](../../apps/doc-server) is one example, where we use this to make runnable and live-editable code blocks.
+The [Runnable MDX Example App](../../examples/runnable-mdx) is one example, where we use this to make runnable and live-editable code blocks.

 In the future, imagine something like this: